Discrepancy bounds for uniformly ergodic Markov chain quasi-Monte Carlo: Background and notation

 Note that with $K^0(x,A)=1_{x\in A}$ we have

 \begin{definition}[Uniform ergodicity] Let $\a \in [0,1)$ and $M\in(0,\infty)$.
 The transition kernel $K$ is uniformly ergodic with $(\a,M)$ iff for any $x\in G$ and $j\in\NN$ we have

-A Markov chain with transition kernel $K$ is called uniformly ergodic if there exists an $\a \in [0,1)$ and $M\in(0,\infty)$, such that the transition kernel is uniformly ergodic with $(\a,M)$. \end{definition} \begin{remark} The uniform ergodicity is used in the estimates of the discrepancy and is a necessary condition for the Hoeffding inequality \cite{GlOr02}.
-For Markov chains which satisfy weaker convergence properties, for definitions see \cite{RoRo97,RoRo04,Ru12}, one must use other concentration inequalities.
-The papers \cite{Ad08,Mi12,Pa12} might be useful to get similar results in other settings. \end{remark}
+A Markov chain with transition kernel $K$ is called uniformly ergodic if there exists an $\a \in [0,1)$ and $M\in(0,\infty)$, such that the transition kernel is uniformly ergodic with $(\a,M)$. \end{definition} \begin{remark} The uniform ergodicity is necessary to apply the Hoeffding inequality \cite{GlOr02} and it is also used in the estimates of the discrepancy.

+For Markov chains that are geometrically ergodic or have a spectral gap, for definitions see \cite{RoRo97,RoRo04,Ru12}, one must use other concentration inequalities.
+The papers \cite{Ad08,Mi12,Pa12} might be useful.
+However, in those cases we are not aware of results which allow us to treat Markov chains which start deterministically, as we consider in this paper. \end{remark}

 Let us state a result which provides an equivalent statement to uniform ergodicity.
 Let $L_\infty$ be the set of all bounded functions $f\colon G\to \R$.
 Then define the operator $P^j\colon L_\infty \to L_\infty$ by